This article originally appeared on VICE Australia.

 You can spot a first date a mile away.
 It’s the nervous fidgeting that gives it away, that and the artificially loud laughter.
 The conversation is always falling out of sync too, with both people talking over the top of each other and prematurely changing topics, just in case any one topic runs out of juice and leads to silence.
-And this is why watching people on first dates is fun, in a gruelling glad-it’s-not-me kind of way.
+And this is why watching people on first dates is fun, in a grueling glad-it’s-not-me kind of way.

-But what every seasoned date spectator wants to know is: how’s the date going?
+But what every seasoned date spectator wants to know is: How’s the date going?
 Is he talking too much about his ex?
 Is she glancing too much at her phone?
 Will they bang?
 Or will one of them excuse themselves to go jump out the bathroom window?

 To find out the definitive answers to these questions, I went and asked.
 It was awkward as hell, but basically I hung around a Melbourne bar that gets a lot of first date traffic, and I asked a few couples how their dates were going.